charliecalvert/CloudNotes/Assignments/Ec2MarkdownToHtml.md

 }
 ```

+You should put the CSS in **/var/www/html/css/style.css**.

-And here is code for it:
+And here is the HTML code for using this new CSS class:

 ```html
 <img class="twenty-five-percent" src="https://foo.com/my-picture.jpg" alt="bridge">